nictrey30/colt-web-dev-bootcamp/README.md

 # RESTFUL ROUTES

+### a pattern for defining our routes FOR CRUD FUNCTIONALITY

 | **URL**          | **HTTP Verb** | **Action** |
 | ---------------- | ------------- | ---------- |
 | /photos/         | GET           | index      |